Last Updated on August 2, 2024

 Recent research and trends in tire safety have brought several issues to light:

-• Tire Aging and Safety: Studies have shown that the aging of tires can significantly impact their safety, regardless of tread depth.
+- Tire Aging and Safety: Studies have shown that tire aging can significantly impact safety, regardless of tread depth.
 Research focuses on better understanding the aging process and how it affects tire performance.

 Conclusion & Recommendations